Forest-Economics-Goettingen/optimLanduse/README.md

 contributions of all other land-cover alternatives in all scenarios (even the optimistic ones) to the ecological indicators are lower than these of forests.
 The land-cover composition of the ecologic bundle differs fundamentally from the currently observed portfolio.
-Also the ecological indicators are therefore apparently not sufficient to approximate the farmers’ current perceptions.
+The ecological indicators are therefore apparently not sufficient to approximate the farmers’ current perceptions.